 The Takeaway

 The first few feet of the backswing set the tone for the rest of your motion.
 You want everything to move away from the ball together: your hands, arms, shoulders, and hips.
 It should feel like a one-piece takeaway.
-As the club reaches waist-high, it should be parallel to the ground an pointed at you're target, with the clubface matching the angle of you're spine.
+As the club reaches waist-high, it should be parallel to the ground and pointed at your target, with the clubface matching the angle of your spine.

 Rotation to the Top